The kiss

 "Go out on an actual date with me, and maybe I'll stop after that."

 "I don't want to, and I have a boyfriend.
 If you don't stop, I'll arrest you for stalking."
 I threatened him, but I was surprised when he chuckled.
 "I don't believe that."
-He said.
+He said, resting his back in the chair like he owned the place.

-I would prove to him I wasn't that kind of person.
-I stood up, took my bag to leave.
-I didn't need to look back to know he had followed me.
+"Don't you dare call me again," I took my bag to leave, but I didn't need to look back to know he had followed me.

 I reached the door just as someone was about to enter.
 Without looking back at the guy behind me, I pulled the stranger in for a kiss.

-I had to prove to him I wasn't naive.
+I had to make him stop calling me.
 But what have I done?
 I just kissed a stranger for that?

 Immediately, I realized what I had done; I ran out of the restaurant without looking back at any of them.

 "Why Natalie?
 What the hell were you thinking?"
-I screamed in my head as I boarded a taxi.
-Who cares if he thinks I'm naïve?
+I screamed in my head as I boarded a taxi, my hands trembled, unable to believe what i had done.
 I can't believe I kissed a stranger to prove nothing.

 Niles's pov